 Maria Theresa Platz is classified as a UNESCO World Cultural Heritage site.
 The legacy of Maria Theresa is phenomenal – her stories of grit and tact are discussed even today.
 She reformed the school system and took care of the state affairs in a remarkable capacity and also took care of her 16 children.
 Talk about home and work-life balance for a woman.
 Amazingly done, I say!

 Optional Palace no 3: Belvedere Palace

 The Belvedere Palace is a historic complex in Vienna located about 30 minutes from the inner city area.
-The complex grounds comprises of two Baroque palaces – the Upper Belvedere (with the stunning interiors and museum) and the Lowe Belvedere (consisting of the Orangery and the Palace Stables).
+The complex grounds comprised of two Baroque palaces – the Upper Belvedere (with the stunning interiors and museum) and the Lowe Belvedere (consisting of the Orangery and the Palace Stables).
 These buildings are set in a Baroque park landscape and also have a Belvedere museum with permanent exhibitions on display.

 The Belvedere served as the summer residence of Prince Eugene of Savoy, who built it as his summer residence.
 He was an accomplished general and art connoisseur.
 His apartments and staterooms are located at the Lower Belvedere.
 The Lower Belvedere and the Orangery are mainly used for temporary exhibitions, and the Palace Stables showcases 150 objects of sacred medieval art.

 The Belvedere Palace is known for its collection of Gustav Klimt paintings, including Kiss and Judith, which is one of the world’s largest.
 It is located in the upper Belvedere.

 The Palace Gardens are equally stunning and it features beautiful sculptures, fountains, and cascades.
 Get entrance tickets to the Belvedere Palace